-Costs associated with the acquisition or lease, operation, and maintenance of an agency owned vehicle used for agency related business, or costs associated with the personal use of an agency owned vehicle which are reported on the employee's IRS W-2 form as compensation, and determined by the board in written agency policy, are eligible for reimbursement.
+Costs associated with the acquisition or lease, operation, and maintenance of an agency owned vehicle used for agency related business are eligible for reimbursement.
 Vehicles considered lavish or extravagant when compared to the prudent buyer concept are not eligible for reimbursement.